UdonK1ng/DSC180AB-Solar/README.md

 ![x0_vs_k](https://github.com/UdonK1ng/DSC180AB-Solar/assets/97561013/1e7b7633-0838-48ba-bd0e-ea9bfdbbf568)

-  Eventually, it may be possible to automate the colormetric pipeline for every new batch that comes in, and even the entire process eventually so putting data into the synology data base will automatically tell you the best model and which features are important!
+  <span style="font-size: larger;">Eventually, it may be possible to automate the colormetric pipeline for every new batch that comes in, and even the entire process eventually so putting data into the synology data base will automatically tell you the best model and which features are important!
 Another area for future work involves segmenting the data and training on samples that correspond to high or low rates of degredation.
 This could improve model performance by making the model cater towards their respective ranges of degredation.
-Another </span>
+Another option is using the degredation of images as a feature, which could help convolutional neural networks extract more information out of the images.
+This would allow us to find unseen correlations between degredation rates and creation of films. </span>

 # <span style="color: #004a99;">Acknowledgements</span>